namebasehq/gitbook-learning-center/starting-from-zero/how-to-use-handshake-names.md

 The [Handshake Australia Mastodon instance](https://mastodon.hns.au) allows you to use your Handshake name as your identity.
 You can sign in with your Handshake name and use it as your handle.

+[Handypedia](https://handypedia.org/) is a wiki about Handshake.
+You can use your Handshake name to sign in and edit articles.

+[HNS Cloud](https://cloud.hns.au) is a cloud storage service hosted by [HNSAU](https://hns.au) that allows you to use your Handshake name as your identity.